jairus-c/snowdiff-cli/README.md

 # Snow Diff CLI

-This is a CLI tool that allows dbt users to quickly see a high-level difference between a table that exists in both the production and development environments.
+This is a CLI tool that allows dbt core / dbt Cloud CLI users to quickly see a high-level difference between a table that exists in both the production and development environments.
 It utilizes the dbt ```project.yml``` file to get the needed Snowflake credentials/schemas and then queries from both databases to then numerically compare the outputs of the table.

 ## What will it output?